ibm-cloud-docs/pattern-migration-options-vmware-workloads/overview.md

-This whitepaper describes the solution considerations, migration approach for a lift and shift of the on-premise x86 VMware virtualisation compute, storage and network to IBM Cloud VMware Solutions.
-The production workload environments (PROD, UAT, SIT, DEV), are moved to IBM Cloud VMware Solutions using lift-and-shift method with no change to the business applications.
+This whitepaper describes the solution considerations, migration approach to move the on-premise x86 VMware virtualisation compute, storage and network to IBM Cloud VMware Solutions.
+The production workload environments (PROD, UAT, SIT, DEV), are moved to IBM Cloud VMware Solutions using the lift-and-shift method with no change to the business applications.